guesant/encrypta/README.md

 Encrypta is an encryption algorithm.
 An improved version of the Caesar's Cipher.

 ## How it Works
-To know how algorithm works, just [click here](https://github.com/jipacoding/encrypta/wiki/How-it-Works).
+To know how algorithm works, just <a href="https://github.com/jipacoding/encrypta/wiki/How-it-Works" target="_blank">click here</a>.

 ## Installation & Usage
 Encrypta is in various programming languages.
 Visit [this link](https://github.com/jipacoding/encrypta/wiki/Programming-Languages) and see available languages.